Paul N. Banks

 Paul Banks (April 15, 1934 – May 10, 2000) was Conservator and Head of the Conservation Department and Laboratory at the Newberry Library from 1964 to 1981.
-He left the Newberry Library in 1981 to establish the first United States degree-granting program in library preservation at the Columbia University School of Library Science.
+He left the Newberry Library in 1981 to establish the first United States degree-granting program in library preservation at the Columbia University School of Library Service.
 Banks published widely on library preservation, conservation issues, and education.